manuelatan/PD-survival-GWAS/cause_of_death/README.md

 In all these cases, we looked at the interaction between death cause and each of the top SNPs.
 We also conducted stratified analyses, where we separately analysed patients with PD-related cause of death, and patients with non-PD cause of death.

 # Code contents

+1. extract_mortality_snps_script.sh: In plink, this script extracts the top 10 loci from the PD mortality GWAS from the datasets of interest and recodes them into .raw format which is then analysed in R.

+2. cause_of_death_script.R: This script analyses the interaction between cause of death and each of the top mortality SNPs.
+It also conducts stratified analyses and plots Kaplan-Meier survival curves.